Harithap13/Rotman-Summer-NHWL-Datathon/README.md

 8. <b> rsd-nwhl-expected-goals.ipynb </b>: Main code for calculation xG% average for every player.
 Includes all models and visualizations.
 Contributor: Prakriti Ailavadi

-## NOTE: THIS GITHUB LINK WAS MADE ACTIVE ON 18th June 2021.
-IT WILL BE AVAILABLE ONLY TILL 24th June 2021 FOR JUDGING PURPOSES.
-IT WILL BE IMMEDIATELY TAKEN DOWN AFTER THAT ACCORDING TO THE INTEGRITY AGGREEMENT.
+## NOTE: THIS GITHUB LINK IS KEPT PRIVATE ACCORDING TO THE INTEGRITY AGGREEMENT.